manuakasam/RighteousFireCalculator/readme.md

 Contributing and TODO
 =====================

-Following things need to be done:

-- implement spelldamage
-- implement more spelldamage
+Is there anything that needs to be done?
+Open an Issue or PR!